MA in Archaeological Heritage

 Thesis Project

 MA students must complete a Thesis Project including a written Report and Context Statement (minimum 9 credits ARCHY 710).
 Examples include a written CRM project final report, a CRM project proposal, a heritage impact assessment or other written product used in the archaeological heritage field.
-Completed MA Thesis Projects (including report and context statement) will be uploaded to UW Research Works, which offers options for protection of sensitive information.
+Students must submit their MA Thesis Projects (including report and context statement) to the Submission Form in order for their work to be listed on UW Research Works.
+UW Research Works offers options for protection of sensitive information.
 Students should check with project advisors to ensure sensitive information is handled properly.
-Context Statement should include the information listed below:
+Students should submit their Thesis Project Context Statement should include the information listed below:

 1. A general statement about your type of project, with background about its purpose, intended audience and the different parties involved.